-Another spot recommended to us for the Montreal visit was Le Passe Compose.
+Another spot recommended to us for the Montreal visit was La Passe Compose.
 It was positioned as something a bit less touristy and very much Quebecois-French oriented, ideal for brunch.

 NOSE & SWIRL

-The elegant menus were on stained wooden planks with clips and bolts holding the thin pieces of white paper.
-Out the windows, we noticed two patio areas with barbecue benches – quite spacious with umbrellas and lots of green trees all around.
+The elegant menus come on stained, wooden planks with clips and bolts holding the thin pieces of white paper.
+Out of the windows, we noticed two patio areas with barbecue benches, quite spacious with umbrellas and lots of green trees surrounding .

-Our choices were simple as we tried to benefit from the crowd’s knowledge for popular dishes here.
-Our Rural Poached Egg dish came with parsley, brioche, some pesto, oyster and mini shiitakes mushroom.
-A massive boost of flavor was provided by smoked shoulder ham in the porcini sauce.
-Interestingly enough, this heavy dish was presented with a small bowl of fruit and a tiny smoothie on the side.
-These additions weren’t matching this dish too well, we thought, but worked perfectly with our French toast which came a bit after.
+Our choices were simple as we tried to benefit from the crowd’s knowledge for popular dishes.
+Our Rural Poached Egg dish came with parsley, brioche, some pesto, oyster, and mini shiitakes mushroom.
+Also, a smoked shoulder ham in the porcini sauce added a massive boost of flavour.
+Interestingly enough, this heavy dish was presented with a small bowl of fruit and tiny smoothie on the side.
+These additions didn’t match the dish well, we thought, but worked perfectly with our French toast that came a bit after.
 While the poached egg was a solid dish overall, we were less than impressed with the side brioche.
-The bread was somewhat dry and not the puffy texture we expected.
-There was plenty of pork and it was also on the drier side.
+The bread was somewhat dry and wasn’t the puffy texture we’d expected.
+And plenty of pork as a garnish was also on the drier side.

-We also could not resist the highly recommended French Toast made with Panko bread.
-It turned out to be a hearty dish - the toast melted in our mouth with a greasy aftertaste.
-A very cute maple syrup amphora was served on a side.
+We also could not resist the highly-recommended French Toast made with Panko bread.
+It turned out to be a hearty dish; the toast melted in our mouth with a greasy aftertaste.
+A cute maple syrup amphora was served on a side.
 Unhealthy, no doubt, but worth the delicious calories.

 Le Passe Compose appears to be a good example of Quebecois cuisine - less sanitized for tourists and close to what locals actually enjoy.
 The visit was a treat for us, but we cannot say confidently that we can eat like this daily.